 It’s no wonder that it’s taken decades of slow, tedious work to train AI to “understand” language.
 As machine learning capabilities grow, so does our ability to improve Natural Language Processing or NLP.

-As AI and NLP technology gets better and better, it’s being applied in different ways to make the world a better place.
+As AI and NLP technology gets changes and grows, it’s being applied in different ways to make the world a better place.

 The next time you call out to Alexa, Siri, Google, Bixby, or any other virtual assistant — remember, you’re using a technology that was decades in the making and it wouldn’t be possible without advanced AI.

-NLP and AI Projects Making the World a Better Place
+NLP, LLM and AI Projects Are Making the World a Better Place

 In the beginning, NLP, like linguistics, was a way of developing a deeper understanding of language.
 As the field grows and AI technology improves, NLP can be scaled for use by a number of different industries while making the world a better and more efficient place.